ivanhala/wp-slideshow-plugin/README.md

 * Click on the __Add images__ botton
 * Choose images
 * Click on the  __Save images__ button
-* Add the following shortocde on the page/post: `myslideshow`
+* Add the following shortcode on the page/post: `myslideshow`

 ---